KinkyMakers/OSSM-hardware/FAQ.md

 A: No you don't but it does make building an OSSM a lot easier and stops you having to solder anything.

 ### Q: Powersupplies what size do I need?
 A: That is linked to the size of motor.
-The higher the wattage of motor the higher amperage of powersupply you need.
-All supplies have to output 48v ideally they are double insulated.
+The higher the wattage of motor the larger the powersupply you need.
+For safety use a desktop power supply that is ideally double insulated.
+Power supplies from Mouser/Digikey/Conrad/RS etc are all typically more expensive than "no brand supplies" you get from AliExpress/eBay/Amazon.
+Experience has been mixed with unbranded supplies with occasional quality and longer term stability issues.

 - 100w JMC we currently suggest a 6A 24V Supply
-- 140w /180w JMC we currently suggest a 12A 24V Supply
+- 140w /180w JMC we currently suggest at least a 5A 36V Supply

+### Q: How long should the H-rail be?
+A: It is really up to you but a 350mm rail will give approximately 195mm of depth.